roman-milk/roman-milk.github.io/that-old-house-1.md

  Her hand stroked my cheek, and I opened my eyes to find her gazing on me lovingly, the look unmistakable.

  "Later, please, Jack.
 I need to hear it when you're clear-headed."
-Report_Story #11
+1